cmazakas/foxy/docs/reference/listener.md

 means that user's request handlers are given an implicit strand even when the `io_context` is being run across multiple threads.

+The `foxy::listener` handles the creation and teardown of server-based connections so users do not need to do any direct handling of connection lifetimes themselves.

 ## Declaration

 ```c++